 The evolution of dense wavelength-division multiplexing (DWDM) systems is going on with an explosion in traffic and an increase in bandwidth-hungry applications for more multimedia services.
-Dense wavelength-division multiplexing, as an important technology in fiber optical network, is ideal for fiber optical based solutions.
-By converting the operating wavelength of the incoming bitstream to an ITU-compliant wavelength, wavelength-converting transponder serves as a key component in DWDM system.
+Dense wavelength-division multiplexing, as an important technology in fiber optical network, is ideal for fiber optical-based solutions.
+By converting the operating wavelength of the incoming bitstream to an ITU-compliant wavelength, a wavelength-converting transponder serves as a key component in DWDM system.
 This publication mainly discusses wavelength-converting transponder in DWDM system.

-Wavelength-converting transponder is the element that sends and receives the optical signal from a fiber.
+A Wavelength-converting transponder is an element that sends and receives the optical signal from a fiber.
 It is an optical-electrical-optical (O-E-O) wavelength converter and performs an O-E-O operation.
 In DWDM system, the transponder takes the signal and transmits it in the C-Band through the use of a laser.
 More specifically, it receives the input optical signal, converts that signal into the electrical domain and re-transmits the signal by using a 1550nm band laser.
 An image of DWDM system with transponders is below.

 Signal regeneration was not initially implemented in transponders.
 At first, these transponders were only used to convert the wavelengths of incoming external signals into wavelengths that worked with DWDM systems: namely, those in the C-Band.
-But now, this conversion also serves to stabilize the frequencies and amplify the power of these signals into something compatible with the erbium doped fiber amplifiers (EDFA) in DWDM system.
+But now, this conversion also serves to stabilize the frequencies and amplify the power of these signals into something compatible with the erbium-doped fiber amplifiers (EDFA) in DWDM system.
 The sophistication of the signal regeneration components in transponders grew as they progressed from 1R to 3R.

 1R stands for retransmission.
 The earliest wavelength-converting transponders deployed it.
 As the name implies, 1R does not employ any methods to “clean up” the signal.
 The transponders are “garbage in garbage out” since their output is nearly an analogue “copy” of the received optical signal, with little signal cleanup occurring.
 This process happened regardless of signal integrity.
 More specifically, if the incoming optical signal was “junk”, the analog version of it would be “junk” as well.
 Another consequence of 1R is that the practical distance of DWDM systems is limited because of the potential signal degradation inherent to long-reach communications.